* See the Top 20 best-selling models by clicking on the title! *

 1989 Ford EA Falcon

-It looks like the Holden Commodore was the #1 model in the country in 1988, and thanks to Paul I can share with you a Top 20 best-selling models for the first 6 months of 1989 which shows the Commodore leading with 30,750 sales vs. 28,793 for the Falcon.
-The Mitsubishi Magna takes the third spot at 18,226 units, followed by the Ford Laser at 15,620, the Toyota Camry at 15,511 and the Toyota Corolla at 9,109.
-Notice the Hyundai Excel at #15…
+Thanks to Paul I can share with you a Top 20 best-selling models for the first 6 months of 1989 and a Top 10 for the first 11 months of the same year which show the Commodore leading with 65,080 sales vs. 58,257 for the Falcon.
+The Mitsubishi Magna takes the third spot at 33, 334 units, followed by the Ford Laser at 29,884, the Toyota Camry at 29,650 and the Toyota Corolla at 19,546.
+Notice the Hyundai Excel at #15 over the first 6 months and the appearance of the Holden Apollo (a rebadged Toyota Camry), Toyota Lexcen (a rebadged Holden Commodore) and Holden Nova (a rebadged Toyota Corolla) inside the November Top 20.

 Previous post: Australia 1987: Ford Falcon distant leader